 17. The Ethiopian Church That Claims to Hold the Ark of the Covenant

 Ethiopia claims that it’s home to the Ark of the Covenant.
 It’s kept in a church in the city of Aksum that’s so closely guarded, even Indiana Jones would have trouble getting in.
 According to legend, the monks who guard the treasure have been trained to kill with their bare hands.
 By some accounts, only the monk who is designated as guardian is able to see the Ark, and after assuming his role he isn’t allowed to leave the church grounds for the remainder of his life.
 The secrecy and potential myth-making means that archaeologists haven’t been able to confirm the Ark’s legitimacy.
 A British historian who claimed to have seen it during World War II said that it’s actually a medieval-era replica.

 Maya Bay in Thailand was also shut down to protect its environment from visitors, but the closure is only temporary.
 Following the release of the Leonardo DiCaprio movie The Beach in 2000, Maya Bay became a popular tourist destination.
 The beach was attracting millions of people a year at its peak, which wiped out a lot of the coral native to the area.
 Thailand made the decision to close Maya Bay in June 2018 to give the ecosystem a chance to recover.
-The plan is to reopen the beach with tighter restrictions at some point (potentially at some point in 2021), but as of now it remains a forbidden destination.
+The beach officially reopened in January 2022 with new rules for visitors.